daisy/math-a11y/docs/ms-math/recommended_nvda_settings.md

 1. Open NVDA settings with NVDA key + n and arrow down to the  Tools menu and press enter.
 2. Arrow don to the Ad-on store and press enter.
-  3. Press shift  tab untill you get to the installed Add-ons and arrow over to the Available Add-ons.
+  3. Press shift  tab until you get to the installed Add-ons and arrow over to the Available Add-ons.
-  4. Press tab untill you get to the Search field and type in MathCAT and press enter.
+  4. Press tab until you get to the Search field and type in MathCAT and press enter.
   6. Press enter and confirm that you want to install.
   7. The MathCAT Add-on will be downloaded and installed.
    8. NVDA will ask you to restart, select “Yes”